hkevin01/brain-computer-compression/README.md

 - **Transformer-based**: Attention mechanisms for temporal neural patterns (Phase 8)
 - **Variational Autoencoders**: Neural network-based compression with quality control (Phase 8)
 - **Adaptive Selection**: Real-time algorithm switching based on signal characteristics (Phase 8)

+### 🧩 Modular Plugin System
+- **Dynamic Plugin Registration**: Algorithms and data formats are now registered as plugins for extensibility
+- **Community Extensions**: Third-party and experimental algorithms can be added without modifying core code
+- **Entry-Point Architecture**: Enables dynamic discovery and loading of new compressors
+- **Unified API**: All plugins follow a consistent interface for seamless integration

 ### ⚡ Real-Time Performance
 - **Ultra-Low Latency**: < 1ms processing for basic algorithms, < 2ms for advanced